Is the Amazon Fire TV Stick 4K or Roku Streaming Stick 4K better?

 When it comes to picking which streaming stick is the best device for you, it comes down to how much you're willing to pay for the 4K experience.

-Both the Amazon Fire TV Stick 4K and the Roku Streaming Stick 4K provide the highest quality or streaming at an affordable price point, with options to cater your viewing experience to your particular tastes and preferences.
+The Amazon Fire TV Stick 4K and the Roku Streaming Stick 4K provide the highest quality or streaming at an affordable price point, with options to cater to your viewing experience to your particular tastes and preferences.
 However, it's more likely that you'll find the Amazon offering on sale.

 With the latest version of both devices released this month, it's time to weigh your options, check your wallet, and take the streaming stick plunge.